JieqiongDai/Single-Cell-CNV-Evolution/README.md

 * ref: Path to cellranger-dna reference stored directory

 Optional parameters:
-* group: Input 'ready' to run cluster based CNV evolutionary analysis when the general pipeline is complete and the require group.txt files are ready
+* group: Input 'ready' to initiate the run mode of cluster based analysis when the basic run mode is complete and the require group.txt files are ready
-* patient: Input 'ready' to run cluster based CNV evolutionary analysis in merged patient samples when the general pipeline is complete and the require group.txt files are ready
+* patient: Input 'ready' to initiate the run mode of cluster based Canalysis in merged patient samples when the basic run mode is complete and the require group.txt files are ready

 ### V. Output